steven-varga/h5cpp/README.md

 <!---
  Copyright (c) 2017 vargaconsulting, Toronto,ON Canada
  Author: Varga, Steven <steven@vargaconsulting.ca>

- Permission is hereby granted, free of charge, to any person obtaining a copy of this  software  and associated documentation files (the "Software"), to deal in the Software  without   restriction, including without limitation the rights to use, copy, modify, merge,  publish,  distribute, sublicense, and/or sell copies of the Software, and to  permit persons to whom the Software is furnished to do so, subject to the following conditions:

- The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

- THE  SOFTWARE IS  PROVIDED  "AS IS",  WITHOUT  WARRANTY  OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT  SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY  CLAIM,  DAMAGES OR OTHER LIABILITY, WHETHER IN  AN  ACTION  OF  CONTRACT, TORT OR  OTHERWISE, ARISING  FROM,  OUT  OF  OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 --->

 an easy to use c++11 templates between popular matrix algebra systems and [HDF5][hdf5] datasets